 Physical Health Conditions That Could Affect Your Loved Ones

-There is a long list of physical health conditions which are very common in older people within the UK; but with medical advances happening every day, the senior members of your family now have the tools they need to deal with these conditions and make them manageable.
+There is a long list of physical health conditions which are very common in older people.
+But with advances happening every day, medical science is giving older people the tools they need to manage these conditions.

-When it comes to taking care of your loved ones in their later years, being well informed is a step in the right direction.
-We’re going to be taking an in-depth look into the most common health conditions effecting the elderly today, to help you get a better understanding of how to deal with them, should you ever need to.
+When it comes to caring for loved ones in their later years, being well informed is a step in the right direction.
+We’re going to be taking an in-depth look at the most common health conditions affecting the elderly today, to help you have a better understanding of how to deal with them, should you ever need to.

 - Memory problems.